 Spyware often arrives attached to other software you intentionally install.
 "Freeware" and "shareware" programs you download over the Internet may include at least one, but up to several, parasite programs that will silently install themselves on your computer as you install the software that you actually wanted.
 Some may also arrive in e-mail messages.
 Unlike viruses, these pieces of spyware usually announce themselves.
 Clicking on and opening the attachment then serves to download this software onto your computer.

 Spyware can be installed on your system by simply visiting a web site.
 In this case, the web site might ask you to allow the software.
 In some malicious cases, the web site will take advantage of flaws in your web browser to install the software with out your permission.
 If you surf the web, particularly with older versions of Microsoft Internet Explorer, even if you are careful, you can pick up adware and other forms of spyware.
-Any media-supported web site often attaches a tracking cookie.
-If you share music, files, or photos with other computer users, your risk also increases.
-P2P programs often comes with spyware that is installed along with that program.

 Your chances for picking up spyware also rise when you install software applications (especially if you don't full read the license agreements - i.e. the "fine print.")
 Voluntary downloads account for a large portion of the privacy-infringing software.
 You may not realize a free screensaver or computer game or toolbar also reports back your private information.